some photos of the area are presented here.

 6. To help economy and involve the locals in Alamut I am working with some experienced mountaineers who can speak English.

-Mostly travelers are looking for a couple of days hiking in the area including some nice landscape and watch a bit of wildlife but each has their own preference.
+Mostly travelers are looking for a couple of days hiking in the area including some nice landscape and watch a bit of wildlife but each has their own preferences.
 For every style I can offer some options, so now, for your best option, please send me an email and describe these points.

 1. The number of people doing the trek.